clebert/cybernaut/@cybernaut/puppeteer/README.md

 export declare function createTestTeardown(): TestTeardown<TestContext>;
 ```

-*Note: Because of the lack of publicly available [TypeScript][external-typescript] type definitions for [Puppeteer][external-puppeteer], this package provides its own.*

 ---
 Built by (c) Clemens Akens.
 Released under the terms of the [MIT License][cybernaut-license].